hereon-GEMS/pydidas/pydidas/docs/source/manuals/gui/frames/WorkflowTestFrame.rst

 -------------------------------

 The :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`
 is automatically kept up to date.
-If any Plugin, Plugin Parameter or SetupScan Parameter changes, the WorkflowTree is automatically updated.
+If any Plugin, Plugin Parameter or ScanContext Parameter changes, the WorkflowTree is automatically updated.
 In these instances, it is not required to manually update the :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`.